jayschwa/dos.zig/README.md

 protected mode.
 It's guaranteed to be there and has a lot of advantages, so we might as well use it.

-### Why not piggyback off an existing DOS toolchain like DJGPP?
+### Why not integrate with an existing DOS toolchain like DJGPP?

 This was attempted and had mixed results.
-DJGPP's COFF and EXE formats are subtly different from the ones produced by modern toolchains.
-Intermediate conversion scripts had to be used to get them to work with DJGPP's linker and stub tools, and it was not fool-proof.
-Ultimately, it felt like more trouble than it was worth.
+DJGPP's object format (COFF) is subtly different from the one produced by modern toolchains such as Zig.
+Crude conversion scripts had to be used to get them to work together and it was not robust.
+While it would be nice to leverage DJGPP's C library, it ultimately felt like more trouble than it was worth.
 Not relying on a separate toolchain will make things easier in the long run.

-### Why ELF instead of PE/COFF (i.e. the Windows executable format)?

-Neither ELF nor PE/COFF are understood by DOS or any existing DOS extenders.
-With that in mind, ELF was selected because it seems simpler, is the more ubiquitous format overall, and Zig's standard library has a good ELF parser!